reddit-economics/economics-wiki/faq_minwage.md

 The impact of minimum wages is still contentious, but as noted in the [IGM poll](http://www.igmchicago.org/surveys/minimum-wage) above, a majority of economists believe the benefits of an increase to $9/hour in the US would be worth the costs.

-####**If there's going to be a minimum wage, how should it be set?**
+####**If there's going to be a minimum wage, how should it be set?
+What about a $15 minimum wage?**

 Arindrajit Dube, a prominent minimum wage researcher, has written a [policy proposal](http://www.hamiltonproject.org/assets/legacy/files/downloads_and_links/state_local_minimum_wage_policy_dube.pdf) on how states and cities should set the minimum wage.
 He proposes three main strategies:

 * Using 50% of the local area median wage as a starting point for MW levels.
 This would mean that places like rural Kansas have lower minimum wage than places like San Francisco, as wages are much higher in San Francisco than in Kansas.
 * Adjusting minimum wages for local cost-of-living considerations, including indexing increases to a regional CPI.
-* Coordinating state and local governments to lessen any adverse impact.
+* Coordinating state and local government strategies to lessen any adverse impact.

 Dube is careful to note that many of the current minimum wage proposals are 'out of sample' for current research.
 There is a large body of evidence about the employment impact of small minimum wage increases - usually little to no employment impact.

-For larger increases in the minimum wage such as a 15MW, there is not good data to describe the potential impacts and larger employment effects are possible.
+For larger increases in the minimum wage such as a 15MW, there historically has not been good data to describe the potential impacts and larger employment effects are possible.
+One [recent study in Seattle](https://evans.uw.edu/sites/default/files/NBER%20Working%20Paper.pdf) found that an increase from $9.47 to $13.00 reduced the hours worked in low-wage jobs by 9%, and reduced the overall earnings for low-wage employees.
+This study was unlike many studies in several ways:

+* It had access to actual, revealed wage data from workers, rather than approximations of low wage workers like 'teenagers'
+* It had access to all low-wage employees across all industries, rather than specific low-wage industries like 'restaurant workers'
+* It is able to judge two separate jumps:  From $9.47 to $11.00 and from $11.00 to $13.00.

+The researchers found that the jump from $11.00 to $13.00 had a much stronger impact on hours worked than did the jump from $9.47 to $11.00, suggesting a non-linear response.
+This paper provides some evidence of what many economists believe - that a 15MW is high enough to have serious disemployment effects.
+However, this is just one study and with many states and localities opting to significantly raise their minimum wages, this paper is likely just the first of many to come to study the impact of significantly higher minimum wages.